 In Canada, you will find many more non-academic scholarships.
 Some of these include scholarships for the following:

 Being selective is the best way to secure a non-academic scholarship.
 For example, join only a few clubs you are interested in and get involved deeply.
-A meaningful impact in a certain field is better than a minimal involvement in many different settings.
+A meaningful impact in a certain field is better than minimal involvement in many different settings.